cakephp/phinx/docs/namespaces.rst

 PSR-4 compliance
 ==================

-Phinx allows the use of namespaces in Migrations and Seeders, to allow for a more PSR-4 compliant application.
+Phinx allows the use of namespaces in Migrations and Seeders.
-Migrations require a timestamp in the filename, and therefore won't be fully PSR-4 compliant, however Seeders does not need a timestamp, and will be fully PSR-4 compliant.
+Migrations require a timestamp in the filename, and therefore won't be fully PSR-4 compliant.
+Seeders does not need a timestamp, and will be fully PSR-4 compliant.

 Using namespaces
 ------------------------